Legana: Community

 At about this time the Legana area began to change from one of apple and pear orchards and dairy farming to a rural residential nature with a sub-division at Freshwater Point.

 As a result, the Council provided a four-wheel drive medium tanker which again was housed at the Brigade Captain's.

 As Legana's population grew the existing members felt that the Fire Commission should provide a more suitable shed which was built in the early 80s.

 The members went further however and after much hard work, fund-raising and lobbying they were able to ensure that a meeting room and office were incorporated into the new station that was finally opened in 1985.
 The station was located on the old Freshwater Point Road but the developments of Grindelwald, Rosevears, Danbury Park and the general expansion of Legana itself led to plans being discussed in 1996 for a larger replacement station in a more central location.

-Churches in Legana include the Legana Christian Church, a for profit business in Gerrard Close, and the Free Reformed Church in Outreach Drive.
+Churches in Legana include the Legana Christian Church, in Gerrard Close, and the Free Reformed Church in Outreach Drive.

 The vineyard at Velo wines on the West Tamar Highway was first planted with Cabernet Sauvignon in 1966 and through its former owner Graham Wiltshire played an important role in the development of the Tasmanian wine industry.
 The history of the industry is documented in a 2012 thesis by Anthony Walker.
-Walker's thesis can be accessed through the University of Tasmania's website www.eprints.utas.edu.au.

-The Tasmanian Government is building a primary school at Legana, providing state-of-the-art learning spaces for 350 students and has partnered with the West Tamar Council to include a new community sports precinct around the school to enhance school and community facilities.
+The Tasmanian Government is building a primary school at Legana, providing for 350 students and has partnered with the West Tamar Council to include a new community sports precinct around the school to enhance school and community facilities.
 The new primary school will be co-located with the new community sports precinct at 612 West Tamar Highway Legana through a joint acquisition of 7.2 hectares of land by the Department of Education and the West Tamar Council.

 Bus services

-All passenger and school bus services to and from Legana are run by Manions' Buses.
+All passenger and school bus services to and from Legana are run by Manions' Coaches.
 The "Legana Loop" route travels to and from Launceston.
+School buses run to Riverside Primary and Riverside High Schools, as well as numerous private schools around Launceston.
+Other services from further up the West Tamar stop at either Legana Grove or Muddy Creek Road/West Tamar Highway stations.
+The Legana Loop (780/782) services run from Launceston Interchange D2 stop to the Legana Loop, via Riverside.
+They run throughout a loop through northern Legana, with some services deviating up Nobelius Drive.
+Services passing through or stopping in Legana are the: